alveko/aws-lambda-edge-workshops/Workshop1/Lab4_PrettyUrls/README.md

 <kbd>![x](./img/2-02-test-event-1.png)</kbd>
 </details><br/>

-Change the `uri` field value to `/tree`.
+Change the `uri` field value to `"/tree"`.
+Click `Save`.

 <details><summary>Show/hide the screenshot</summary>

 <kbd>![x](./img/2-02-test-event-2.png)</kbd>
 </details><br/>

-Click `Test` and validate the function has returned `200` response with a proper HTML in the body field.
+Click `Test` and validate the function has returned `200` response with a proper HTML for the tree card in the body field.

 <details><summary>Show/hide the screenshot</summary>